-Can I hold Abundance Debentures with my existing SIPP provider?
+Can I hold Abundance investments with my existing SIPP provider?

-Debentures are eligible to be held in a Self Invested Pension Plan (SIPP) at the discretion of the provider.
+Investments are eligible to be held in a Self Invested Pension Plan (SIPP) at the discretion of the provider.
 There are a number of SIPP providers that allow you to invest through your Abundance account.
-Please contact us if you would like the current list of providers that will accept our Debentures in a SIPP.
+Please contact us if you would like the current list of providers that will accept our investments in a SIPP.

 You can also set up an Abundance Pension to complement your existing SIPPs, as there is no restriction on the number of separate SIPP accounts you can hold.

 Can I hold an Abundance Pension alongside my existing SIPP or other personal pension?